saifulislam88/kubernetes/A.Kubernetes-principle-concept/(A).Kubernetes Principle & Concept.md

 **`kubectl apply -f manual-scheduling-nodeName-pod.yaml`**\
 **`kubectl get pods -o wide`**

-### 🔥Node Selector | label
+### 🔥nodeSelector | label

-nodeSelector is that the simplest recommendation for scheduling a pod on a specific node.
-If you want to run your pods on a specific set of nodes, use nodeSelector to ensure that happens.
-You can define the nodeSelector field as a set of key-value pairs in `PodSpec`:
+`nodeSelector` is that the simplest recommendation for hard scheduling a pod on a specific `node using node label`.
+If you want to run your pods on a specific set of nodes, use `nodeSelector` to ensure that happens.
+You can define the `nodeSelector` field as a set of key-value pairs in `PodSpec`

 - **🌟Display Labels of a Node**\
 `kubectl get node kb8-worker-1 --show-labels | awk '{print $NF}' | sed 's/,/\n/g' | sed 's/^/Labels:         /'`